Beside the Mountain

 • Danika Vanderpyl, C.H.N

-Why you want to make your own vanilla:
+Why make your own vanilla

 • Making vanilla is usually more affordable than a little bottle at the grocery store.
 Especially when you reuse the beans again and again!
+Costco used to be more affordable for vanilla, but it's pretty expensive too these days.

 • You can choose the depth of the flavor depending on how many beans you use.

-• Making vanilla from scratch confirms it's pure with no artificial ingredients, chemicals or preservatives.
+• Making vanilla from scratch confirms it's pure with no artificial ingredients, chemicals, or preservatives.

 Notes about the ingredients